wagner2010/gsoc/templates/ideas-page.md

 | {{ Novice}}                            | {{ Medium}} | {{ }}       | {{ [@foo][], [@bar][] }} |

 #### Technical Details
 The student would write a blogpost based upon a data science project highlighting Yellowbrick for machine learning and visualization.
 The student would go through the data science pipeline (problem statement, hypothesis, ingestion, storage, wrangling, statistical exploration, model selection, machine learning and visualization).
 The blog post would center around this process.
-For more information on this project, please reference this issue (https://github.com/DistrictDataLabs/yellowbrick/issues/691).
+For more information on this project, please reference this issue by clicking [here](https://github.com/DistrictDataLabs/yellowbrick/issues/691).